GyoniA/AnomalyDetection/README.md

 ### Progress

 Added area under the precision-recall curve (AUPRC) metric to the PRC comparison plot, as this works better for imbalanced datasets.[[1]](#1)
+Looked for datasets and models in other papers about anomaly detection.
 Added data loading and comparison for the "Credit Card Fraud Detection" dataset from mlg-ulb, as this dataset is used as a benchmark in a lot of anomaly detection papers.
+Added SMOTE-ENN (Synthetic Minority Over-sampling Technique + Edited Nearest Neighbors) to the new dataset's loading step, because it improves the accuracy of the models according to this paper.[[2]](#2)

 ### Next week's goals

--
+- Look into data simulation
+- Look for dataset other than credit card fraud detection that is not anonymized?
+- Add deep learning models other than autoencoders